Norwich: Retail

-Norwich has fared well in various retail research projects.
+Norwich has performed well in various retail research projects.
 Norwich was the eighth most prosperous shopping destination in the UK in 2006, it was reported to be one of the top five retail destinations in the UK in August of that year, and in October 2006 the city centre was voted best in the UK in a shopping satisfaction survey run by Goldfish Credit Card.

 Norwich has an ancient marketplace established by the Normans in 1071–1074, which is today the largest six-day-a-week open-air market in England.
 In 2006, the market was downsized and redeveloped; the new market stalls have proved controversial with stallholders and customers; floor space was reduced, charges were increased, and rainwater handling was not adequate.
 In 2007, Norwich Evening News called Norwich Market an ongoing conflict between market traders and its operator, Norwich City Council.

 Norwich has two main shopping centres.
 Castle Quarter, a shopping centre designed by the local practice Lambert, Scott & Innes, and opened in 1993, presents an ingenious solution to the problem of accommodating retail space in a historic city-centre environment; the building is largely concealed underground and built into the side of a hill, with a public park created on its roof in the area south of the castle.
 Chantry Place was opened in 2005 as Chapelfield.
 It was built on the site of a closed Caley's (later Rowntree Mackintosh and Nestlé) chocolate factory, featuring as its flagship department store House of Fraser.
 In the months after opening, the centre was criticised as unnecessary and damaging to local businesses, prompting smaller retailers to band together to promote their virtues.